TheDataGuyz/Data_Quality_Framework/README.md

 - Monitor the `DQ_ERROR` table for any errors encountered during data quality checks.
 - Investigate and resolve errors promptly to maintain data integrity.

+### 4.4.
+Interpreting Dashboard Metrics

+- Use the Data Quality Dashboard to monitor key data quality metrics and trends.
+- Identify areas of improvement and take proactive measures to address data quality issues.

 ## 5. Maintenance

 - Regularly review and update data quality rules based on evolving data requirements and business needs.